 Thyme Alternative to Grass

 The downside of planting thyme as lawn replacement is the cost.
-Planting a creeping thyme lawn with plants set 6-12 inches apart can be pricey, but then again, if you have looked into reseeding or of laying sod for an entire turf lawn, the cost is fairly comparable.
-That’s probably why I usually only small areas of creeping thyme lawn.
-Most people use creeping thyme to fill in pathways and around patio pavers – smaller areas than the average lawn size.
+Planting a creeping thyme lawn with plants set 6 to 12 inches (15-31 cm.) apart can be pricey, but then again, if you have looked into reseeding or of laying sod for an entire turf lawn, the cost is fairly comparable.
+That’s probably why I usually only see small areas of creeping thyme lawn.
+Most people use creeping thyme to fill in pathways and around patio pavers– smaller areas than the average lawn size.

 Most varieties of thyme are tolerant of light foot traffic.
 Some cultivars to try in your thyme lawn include: